PankajRawat333/MyWebSite.dev/input/posts/iot-smart-bin.md

-Title: IoT Smart Bin
+Title: Building an IoT Smart Bin with ESP32 and Azure

-Description: Smart bin automatically sends an alert to the maintenance team when the bin is full or about to be full.
+Description: Learn how to create a smart bin that automatically alerts the maintenance team when it's full or nearly full using ESP32, ultrasonic sensors, and Azure IoT services.
 Lead: Smart Bin IoT Solution using ESP32 and Azure
 Published: 09/08/2019
 Image: /posts/images/iot-smart-bin.jpg